-Blarney House is a Scottish Baronial mansion designed by John Lanyon and is now open to the public in the summer months.
+Blarney House and Gardens in Blarney, County Cork, is a Scottish Baronial mansion designed by John Lanyon and is open to the public during the summer months.
 The house sits in the middle of the parklands situated less than 200m south of the great castle itself.
 Built in 1874, it has now been restored to its former glory.
-The house is situated overlooking Blarney Lake and features a splendid interior that is well worth a visit while in County Cork.
+The house is situated overlooking Blarney Lake and features a magnificent interior.

 The Rock Close is a mystical place where majestic yew and oak trees grow around an ancient druidic settlement.
 Follow the trail through giant Gunnera leaves and bamboo and you will find such features as a dolmen, wishing steps and a witch's kitchen.
 A water garden with waterfalls adds the soothing sound of water to the visitor's experience.

-Features: Restored Stable Yard and Cafe, Two souvenir shops, Bureau de Change, refreshments, Blarney Lake and wildlife, arboretums, pinetum, Irish Garden, Herbaceous Borders, Rose pergola, rhododendron beds, woodlands walks, fern garden, river bank walk, ice-house, lime kiln and caves.
+The grounds also feature a restored stable yard and café, 2 souvenir shops, bureau de change, refreshments, Blarney Lake and wildlife, arboretums, pinetum, Irish garden, herbaceous borders, rose pergola, rhododendron beds, woodlands walks, fern garden, river bank walk, ice-house, lime kiln and caves.

 - See the Scottish Baronial Mansion built in 1874.